-The sullen and forlorn expression on my face was indicative of the trauma caused by the primal wound and genealogical bewilderment that I had experienced at the dawn of life when I was removed from my mother’s breast and again when I was literally torn from the arms of my beloved foster parents a year later, the only people I had ever known, and given to my celebratory adoptive parents.
+The sullen and forlorn expression on my face was indicative of the trauma caused by the primal wound and genealogical bewilderment that I had experienced at the dawn of life when I was removed from my mother’s breast and again when I was literally torn from the arms of my beloved foster parents, the only people I had ever known, and given to my celebratory adoptive parents.
 The lingering sounds of my primal screams in the cold morning air as I was dragged away from my foster parents left them swimming in tears.
 The unhappy memory of the events that occurred that day lingered in their hearts forever.
 The bond between a mother and her child is the strongest bond found in all of nature.
 All infants have an instinctive need to stay near their mothers for survival.
 Scientific studies prove that separation induces severe psychological stress, causes deviations from normal behavior that is predictable, and provides scientific evidence that show the negative effects on the well being of humans and animals.

 Adoption day is a big event for the parents, a day they eagerly anticipate for many weeks and months, but for the innocent and unsuspecting child who is radically shaken and dramatically confused by the sudden and unexplained presence of strangers in their life, it is a mysterious day of dissimilarities and variances that radically alters their essence—a day of unexplained upheaval and fear that has the potential to highly traumatize the child.
 In my case, “Gotcha Day” seems to have had all the psychological elements of a kidnapping…